| Melting glaciers, shrinking polar ice and

 The passive microwave sea

+ice concentration record - how reliable is it?
 The recent digitization of Canadian and US sea ice

 charts has produced an easily accessible and valuable record of sea ice conditions over